ablackwellb/andean-heritage-network/README.md

 | 9 | Paracas | culture | 0.072 |
 | 10 | pigment | material | 0.063 |

 Two findings stand out. **Moche** is the single greatest bridge in the network — its objects share attributes across more of the Andean world than any other culture.
 And the top connectors are overwhelmingly **materials, not cultures**: ceramic, camelid hair, and cotton are what stitch distinct peoples together.
-When the written record is gone, it is the shared substances (like *clay, fiber, and metal*) that reveal the shared connections.
+When the written record is gone, these attributes can reveal the connections.

 ## Visualization